-A9 is a subsidiary of Amazon, which is located at Palo Alto, California.
+A9 is a subsidiary of Amazon, which is located in Palo Alto, California.
 The company develops search advertising and search engine technology.
 It takes development efforts in product search, visual search, cloud search, advertising technology, community question answering, and augmented reality.
-(Wikipedia)

 Our work starts long before a customer types a query.
 We’ve been analyzing data, observing past traffic patterns, and indexing the text describing every product in our catalog before the customer has even decided to search.
 As soon as we see the first keystroke, we’re ready with instant suggestions and a comprehensive set of search results. – A9.com

-If your product listing has all the factors that convinces the A9 algorithm, nothing can stop you from ranking on the top of Amazon SERPs (Search Engine Results Page).
+If your product listing has all the factors that convince the A9 algorithm, nothing can stop you from ranking on the top of Amazon SERPs (Search Engine Results Page).